DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 | `CardType`    | Text  | 20   | Card Type : <br><br> Credit <br> Debit <br>Multiple                                                                                                               |
 | `ForeingCard` | Text  | 255  | If card was issued abroad (False/True)                                                                                                                            |

 > **NOTE**: On testing environment (SANDBOX), the returned data is simulated, so they are not valid BIN Check results.
 Only fields and format must be considered.
-To check valid resultson BIN Check, production environment must be used.
+For real identification of the BIN Check, production environment must be used.

 # Zero Auth